stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 you are asking, your methods and results, and your interpretation of these results.

-Email your paper to the instructor as a PDF file by midnight on *date TBA*.
+Email your paper to the instructor as a PDF file by midnight on *Thursday, Dec.
+15th*.